How to Play Machines

 Stopping a Machine

-Once you are done attacking a Box and would like to take on a different one, you will first need to shut down the previously owned instance.
+Once you are done attacking a Machine and would like to take on a different one, you will first need to shut down the previously owned instance.
 The platform will not let anyone have two active instances simultaneously, so you will have to click on the Stop Machine button to shut your previous one-off.

 Reviewing a Machine